WoodwindsELEANOR BALL - Chamber Music, Flute, Recorder, Flute Club & Choir, Junior Flutes

 ED PALERMO - Saxophone, Guitar, Jazz Ensembles, Coordinator of Jazz Program, Musicianship

-B.M., DePaul University.
+Musicianship B.M., DePaul University.
 Jazz sax player and arranger.
-Spent the past 30 years playing with such artists as Tony Bennett, Lena Horne, Tito Puente, Aretha Franklin, Mel Torme, and many others.
-Leads the Ed Palermo Big Band which plays world-wide concerts dedicated to the music of Frank Zappa, as well as his original material.
+Spent the past 35 years playing with such artists as Tony Bennett, Lena Horne, Tito Puente, Aretha Franklin, Mel Torme, and many others.
+Leads: Ed Palermo Big Band which plays world-wide concerts dedicated to the music of Frank Zappa, as well as his original material.
 Featured: NPR's Weekend Edition.
-His CD, "the ed palermo big band plays the music of frank zappa" earned 4 stars in Downbeat Magazine.
-Arranged music for one of James Brown's final Hollywood Bowl concerts.
+His CDs, "The Ed Palermo Big Band Plays the Music of Frank Zappa” and “Oh No!!
+Not Jazz!! earned 4 stars in Downbeat Magazine.
+Arranged: music for one of James Brown's final Hollywood Bowl concerts and the 2015 Hollywood Bowl live tribute to Frank Sinatra.
+Arranged: 20 minute piece for the NJ Ballet.

 JOSEPH PISCITELLI - Flute, Recorder, Chamber Music, Wind Ensemble, Musicianship, Director of Summer Arts Program